dustinpfister/blog_posts/_posts/js-array.md

 There is also Function.apply, and Function.bind to be aware of as well I have [written a post](/2017/09/21/js-call-apply-and-bind/) in which I get into this in further detail as well.

-## 5 - Looping over an array
+## 5 - Looping over an Array

 When working with arrays often oe way or another a developer must loop over all the elements in an array.
 With javaScript arrays there are a number of ways to do this such as with a loop such as a while or for loop, a method that is called over and over again, or with an array prototype method such as Array.forEach.
 In this section I will be covering some of these options that a javaScript developer should be familiar with.

 ### 5.1 - Using a while loop

-When using a loop as a means to loop over the elements in a javaScript array I tend to prefer to use a while loop, beucase I have the option to loop over an array like this:.
+When using a loop as a means to loop over the elements in a javaScript array I tend to prefer to use a while loop, because I have the option to loop over an array like this:.

 ```js
 var arr = [1, 2, 3, 4],